 One to Two Weeks after Surgery

-Dr. Marin will remove any remaining splints, visible sutures, or packing after seven days.
-Patients may be asked to tape their nose for the first two weeks following surgery in order to keep down the swelling and prevent the formation of scar tissue.
-Dr. Marin will also ask patients to avoid aspirin, St. John’s Wort, fish oil, vitamin E, and ginko biloba during these first two weeks, as these can all increase bleeding, which will lengthen the healing time for the nose.
+Dr. Marin will remove any remaining splints, visible sutures, or pack after seven days.
+Patients may be asked to tape their nose for the first two weeks following surgery to keep down the swelling and prevent the formation of scar tissue.
+Dr. Marin will also ask patients to avoid aspirin, St. John’s Wort, fish oil, vitamin E, and ginkgo biloba during these first two weeks, as these can all increase bleeding, which will lengthen the healing time for the nose.